miller-me/lab-resources/Intros_to_Coding/Best_Practices.md

 command or encounter a particular error is slim (but never 0).
 This is where Google is your best friend.
 You can search for commands to do what you want, search the errors you’ve received, search for the documentation pages themselves, and so on.
-Most of coding is knowing what to Google to take you to the information that you need.
+Much of coding is knowing what to Google to take you to the information that you need.

-Where this Googling will often lead you to is [a forum called Stack Overflow](https://stackoverflow.com).
-Users publicly post questions about errors they’ve received, commands they don’t know how to use, and many other different issues.
-Other users then respond to these questions and often include example code and other information walking you through it.
+Where this Googling will often lead you is to [a forum called Stack Overflow](https://stackoverflow.com).
+Users publicly post questions about errors they’ve received, commands they don’t know how to use, and various other different issues.
+Users then respond to these questions and often include example code and other information walking you through it.
 Some questions and their answers are better than others, but nonetheless Stack Overflow is a very valuable resource. **DO NOT** take